sumendar/sumendar.github.io/content/home/about.md

 # About me

-I have in-depth experience on the quantitative field by collect, managing, organizing, interpreting, transformaing, exploring and analysing the data.
-Build, train and evaluate machine learning models using programming languages such as Python, R, SQL, Excel and data visualization tools like Tableau, Power BI etc...
+I have in-depth experience on the quantitative field by collect, managing, organizing, interpreting, transformaing, analysing and exploring the data.
+Build, train and evaluate machine learning models using programming languages such as Python, R, SQL, Excel and data visualization tools like Tableau, Power BI etc…

 I am currently pursuing post graduation in data science, i had bachelor’s and master’s degrees closely associated with STEM discipline mainly connected to mathematics, statistics, computer application and computer science.